Monday, May 19th:

 Our Monday Closing Milonga with a twist!
+Something new and different for our 10th anniversary!

-The Bailongo Holiday Monday closing milonga is always a very special, ‘‘not to be missed’’ feature of our festival.
+The Bailongo Holiday Monday closing milonga is always a very special, “not to be missed” feature of our festival.

-This year, we are thrilled to announce that our closer will be held at the Plaza Theatre,
+This year, we are thrilled to announce that our closer will be held at the historic Plaza Theatre, a 100 year-old performance venue oozing with charm.

-Monday, May 19th: CLOSING MILONGA - breakdown
+Monday, May 19th: CLOSING MILONGA + CINÉ-TANGO breakdown

-(Everything is included with your milonga tickets !)
+(Everything is included with your milonga tickets!)

-🎤 Both directors will be present at the Q & A that will follow.
+🎤 Both directors will be present at the Q&A that will follow.

 💃 After the screenings we’ll quickly change around the room and clear the floor for dancing!

-🎶 Dj Marcelo will play for our closing 4-hour milonga
+🎶 Dj Marcelo will play for our closing 4-hour milonga (approx 6 pm - 10 pm-ish)

 Tuve el Corazon